 \begingroup \allowdisplaybreaks

-\endgroup where $N_0$ is the signal length.
-The second line comes from partitioning the original signal into $I$ length-$N$ segments.
-The third line follows from the expression of the unfolded signal in equation \eqref{eq:unfolded_sig} and from doing some algebraic manipulation.
+\endgroup where $N_0$ denotes the signal length.
+The second line was obtained from partitioning the original signal into $I$ length-$N$ segments.
+The third line follows from the expression of the unfolded signal in equation \eqref{eq:unfolded_sig} and from performing some algebraic manipulation.
 The fourth line comes from the fact that the quantization noise has zero mean.
-Thus, the second term in the third line can be removed.
+Thus, the second term on the third line can be removed.

 From equation \eqref{eq:MSE}, it can be seen that the MSE expression comes from two sources: (1) the error due to the modulo residue estimation error and (2) the in-band quantization noise.
-Our objective in this section is to derive the exact MSE expression as a function of $\mathrm{OF}$ and $b$ when our proposed recovery procedure is used.
+Our objective in this section is to derive the exact MSE expression as a function of $\mathrm{OF}$ and $b$ when the proposed recovery procedure is used.